ktr0731/panzer4reservation/README.md

 ```
 `wishSeats` is request order.
 If you can get seats set, then finish check sequence.
 If friends are sinema citizen, please fill emails.
 Unnesessary your email.

+## Attention
+Sorry, this script is not doing error handlings.
+If you hope see doing result, look `img` directory.

 ## License
 Please see LICENSE.